-It is sometimes difficult to keep track of the changes to corona virus regulations, but generally, all walks in Scotland are open but some areas are in different tiers and movement between tiers is discouraged.
-It would be best to check your local regulations before travelling.
+It is sometimes difficult to keep track of the changes to corona virus regulations, but generally, all walks in Scotland are open It would be best to check your local regulations before travelling.

 This site is about shorter walks, places that you can take your dog for an hour or two and enjoy the countryside.
 We are not about Munros and spending 9 hours climbing mountains, though there is nothing wrong with long hard walks.
 For these walks you might need a good pair of walking shoes, but not climbing boots and crampons.